[Last updated: 10th June 2021]

 A consideration when uploading files to Buzzsprout is the platform’s automatic episode optimization tool.
-This basically squishes your audio file down to 96kbps mono as soon as you upload it – which is a way to limit Buzzsprout’s outgoing bandwidth cost so that the free plan doesn’t cost them too much and overall profitability is maximised.
+This feature re-encodes your audio file to 96kbps mono as soon as you upload it.
+It means episodes also stay manageable for listeners across all devices and streaming plans, but you need to know about it.

 With Captivate, you’ll get more creative control over your audio production.
 If you don’t spend time editing your episodes, this won’t be an issue.
-But if you edit, mix and master your own episodes (or pay someone to do it for you!), Captivate gives you the peace of mind that your audio will remain untouched, without the need to pay for add-ons.
+But if you edit, mix and master your own episodes, Captivate gives you the peace of mind that your audio will remain untouched, without the need to pay for add-ons.

 What About Migrating My Existing Podcast from Another Podcast Host?